-Fort Barrancas or Fort San Carlos de Barrancas is a part of the Pensacola forts area of the Gulf Islands National Seashore.
+Fort Barrancas, also called Fort San Carlos de Barrancas, is a part of the Pensacola, Florida forts area of the Gulf Islands National Seashore.
 Located onboard the Pensacola Naval Air Station, the fort is protected by the National Park Service.

-During the War of 1812 between the United States and the England, the fort was the scene of the American victory at the Battle of Pensacola in 1814.
-It was fought between American forces commanded by General Andrew Jackson as well as some Indian allies, and the allied forces of the British, Spanish, and Creeks.
+During the War of 1812 between the United States and England, the fort was the scene of the American victory at the Battle of Pensacola in 1814.
+It was fought between American forces commanded by General Andrew Jackson as well as some Indian allies, and the allied forces of the British, Spanish, and Creek Indians.

 After the Civil War, stronger, rifled cannon and ironclad ships made masonry forts like Fort Barrancas outmoded.
 The fort was then used as a signal station, small arms range, and storage area by the Army until 1946.
 Newer weapon technology developed during World War II made coastal defense completely obsolete and Fort Barrancas was deactivated on April 15, 1947.

 The U.S. Navy then incorporated the site into Naval Air Station Pensacola.
 At the same time, local leaders, Congress, and the National Park Service were working to designate the harbor defenses of Pensacola as a historic national monument.
 In 1971, Congress authorized the establishment of the Gulf Islands National Seashore, which included Fort Barrancas.
 After a $1.2 million restoration, Fort Barrancas was opened to the public in 1980.